Daedalus-Robotics/avr_vmc_csi_driver/README.md

-# Deadalus Robotics Bell AVR 2023 CSI Streamer
+# Deadalus Robotics Bell AVR 2023 CSI Driver

 A simple ROS2 node that publishes frames from a CSI camera on a Jetson Nano